DjVu: Licensing

+Format adoption

+Free creators, manipulators, converters, web browser plug-ins, and desktop viewers are available.

 In 2002, the DjVu file format was chosen by the Internet Archive as a format in which its Million Book Project provides scanned public-domain books online (along with TIFF and PDF).
 In February 2016, the Internet Archive announced that DjVu would no longer be used for new uploads, among other reasons citing the format's declining use and the difficulty of maintaining their Java applet based viewer for the format.

 Wikimedia Commons, a media repository used by Wikipedia among others, conditionally permits PDF and DjVu media files.

+Format software

+any2djvu converts .ps .ps.gz .pdf to .djvu (a DjVu file) via the Any2DjVu server, maintained by Léon Bottou and Yann LeCun, hosted by the Courant Institute of Mathematical Sciences at New York University, with hardware donated by Caminova, Inc.

+Jakub Wilk's pdf2djvu creates DjVu files from PDF files for GNU/Linux OS (archived), including Ubuntu, and Cygwin (orphaned).